-It is the policy of the University of Alaska Southeast, Ketchikan Campus Library, that the privacy of all users will be respected in compliance with federal and state laws, as well as professional standards.
+It is the policy of the UAS Ketchikan Campus Library that the privacy of all users will be respected in compliance with federal and state laws, as well as professional standards.

 Pursuant to Section 40.25.140 of the Alaska Statutes, Section 40.25.140: "the names, addresses, or other personal identifying information of people who have used materials made available to the public by a library shall be kept confidential, except upon court order.."
 In addition, all library records and other information relating to an individual's use of the Library and its resources are considered confidential.
 These records include, but are not limited to, circulation records of library materials, interlibrary loan transactions, computer database searches, equipment rental, and reference or informational questions asked.